BRACERS Notes

 135546

-BR writes on Vietnam and pipe-smoking — and with a reference to "the dwarf companion of Serius".
+BR writes on Vietnam and pipe-smoking — and makes reference to "the dwarf companion of Serius".

 Transcription provided by Nicholas Marlowe Rare Books.